infinum/eightshift-docs/website/blog/2024-02-29-tips-useful-features.md

 The WebP file format is becoming more and more popular, with its smaller file sizes and better compression, it is a preferred replacement to .jpg and .png formats.
 Eightshift DevKit supports converting your existing files to WebP format.

-If you already have the Media class in your project, you need to run the next WP-CLI commands:
+If you already have the Media class in your project, you need to run this WP-CLI command:

 ```bash
 wp boilerplate create webp-media-column